Obscure impacts demystified: Ionizing radiation

 Therefore, it is common to see high impacts in ionizing radiation in studies where nuclear power is a major electricity source, as for example in the French electricity mix.
 Using less nuclear energy would be an effective way to lower the impact in ionizing radiation, however, this comes at a price.
 After all, nuclear energy is also a very low-carbon energy source.
 As often in sustainability, it is thus all about trade-offs.
 Luckily, we have LCA to support such decision making!

 We hope you enjoyed this article!
-Please let us know which other LCA indicators you’d like to read about and spread the word on Twitter or LinkedIn using a hashtag #ObscureImpacts.
+Please let us know which other LCA indicators you’d like to read about and spread the word on social media using the hashtag #ObscureImpacts.

 Read about other impact categories: